They say it takes a community to raise a child. In Raymore, a community is raising a crop.

 Local farmer Aaron Millar said volunteers contribute in a variety of ways.

-Koncz also mentioned that the grain companies in town have been great for taking the crop as the town does not own its own bins.
-The grain has to go in off combine, so Pioneer Grain and Viterra have stepped up to help.
+Koncz also mentioned that the grain companies have been great for taking the crop as the town does not own its own bins to store the grain. so, the grain has to go to the elevators off combine, so Pioneer Grain and Viterra have stepped up to help.

 Raymore’s fundraiser is connecting the farming community one bushel at a time.